 In Summary

-In Montevideo, you will find varied cuisines and food options.
-While it may not have the international acclaim of its neighboring countries, the food is no less delicious.
-Experience Montevideo local food scene at its best by participating in any of the highlighted activities.
-Follow in the foot steps of this DIY authentic food tour.
-Discover how the capital of this small country will surprise and delight you with their local food, wine and mate.
+In Montevideo, you will find varied cuisines and local food options.
+While it may not have the international acclaim of its neighboring countries, Uruguayan cuisine is no less delicious.

-Have you tried any of these Montevideo local food specialities before?
-Tell us which ones in the comments below.
+Have you tried any of these Montevideo food specialties before?
+Please let us know which ones in the comments below.

 Savor The Adventure!